MicrosoftDocs/power-automate-docs/articles/monitor-manage-processes.md

 ### Workflow run failure after change in owner

-When a workflow owner user is deactivated, no longer has permissions to run workflows, or is changed by an administrator, runs that were previously started and are still in **Waiting** state will fail to the run as they belong to the previous owner will fail to run.
+When a workflow owner user is deactivated, no longer has permissions to run workflows, or is changed by an administrator, runs that were previously started and are still in **Waiting** state will fail to run as they belong to the previous owner.
 In this situation, it is recommended to **Cancel** the waiting runs that belong to the previous owner.
 If you have runs that cannot be cancelled and need to be updated to the new owner, please (contact support)[/power-platform/admin/get-help-support] for assistance.

 ## Next step
 [Best practices for background workflow processes](best-practices-workflow-processes.md) <br />